raia6020/Automatic-Website-Categorizers/README.md

     pip3 install GoogleScraper
 (GoogleScraper requires Python3.)

-Open a command prompt and enter the following:
+Open a command prompt and enter the following command:

     GoogleScraper -m http -s "bing" --keyword-file websites.txt > output.txt
  (You will need to have a file called websites.txt with a list of websites that you want to search.)